Fahad Al-Muwallad: 2015–2022: Crown Prince Cup title and loan to Levante

 Al-Muwallad won the 2016–17 Saudi Crown Prince Cup with Al-Ittihad, contributing 14 goals across all competitions that season.
-He then went on loan to La Liga club Levante in 2018, where he made two appearances.
+He then went on loan to La Liga club Levante in 2018, where he made two appearances, becoming on 7 May 2018 the first Saudi to play in La Liga in a 3-0 win against Leganés.
 Upon his return in the 2018–19 season, he set a personal record by scoring 16 goals in all competitions.

 Al-Shabab

 In August 2022, Al-Muwallad joined fellow Saudi side Al-Shabab.

 International career

 In May 2018, he was named in Saudi Arabia's preliminary squad for the 2018 World Cup in Russia.
 However, his performance in the World Cup was considered to be a deep disappointment, due to his incapability and his silence in important moments.
 Saudi Arabia eventually crashed out in the group stage, having lost 0–5 to Russia and 0–1 to Uruguay.

 In 2022, he was removed from the Saudi squad for the 2022 FIFA World Cup on doping allegations.